 To start creating your A/B Tests, think of 2 different LimeSpot Personalizer setups (or "experiences") that you want to test on your store.
 For example, you would like to test if the Related Items or the Frequently Bought Together recommendation box is better for the Product Page of your store.
 The experiences you would need are the following:

-- Experience A: Related Items in the Product Page
+- Experience A: Default with Related Items in the Product Page

 - Experience B: Frequently Bought Together in the Product Page